MohamedMostafa259/Analysis-of-Study-Method-vs.-CGPA-Survey/README.md

 ### High-Achieving Students & CGPA Distribution:
 ![CGPA Distribution for each Study Method](https://github.com/MohamedMostafa259/Analysis-of-Study-Method-vs.-CGPA-Survey/blob/main/CGPA%20Distribution%20for%20each%20Study%20Method.png)
-Among students with a CGPA above 3.5, “Written & summarized notes with highlights” seem more prevalent than the “online resources” study method. the "Online resources" histogram might have a wider spread, meaning that students with a wider range of academic performance use this method.
+Among students with a CGPA above 3.5, “Written & summarized notes with highlights” seem more prevalent than the “online resources” study method.
+The "Online resources" histogram might have a wider spread, meaning that students with a wider range of academic performance use this method.

 ## Statistical Analysis
 ![Boxplot of CGPA Across Study Methods](https://github.com/MohamedMostafa259/Analysis-of-Study-Method-vs.-CGPA-Survey/blob/main/Boxplot%20of%20CGPA%20Across%20Study%20Methods.png)